sourcevault/remotemon/readme.md

 A local configuration files (`.remotemon.yaml`) is used to organize different sub-commands to run in a project.

-`⛔️ In remotemon lingo a project is just a directory. ⛔️`
+`⛔️ In remotemon lingo a project is top level folder name in your service directory. ⛔️`

 First argument to `remotemon` is the name of the build routine to use, subsequent arguments can be used internally as variables using handlebar syntax (eg. `{{0}}`), or `.global` variables using `=` ( eg. `file=main.js` ).